l0c0b0b0/bit00/README.md

 ### Python3

-AutoRecon requires the usage of Python3.8+ and pip, which can be installed on Kali Linux using the following commands:
+BIT00 requires the usage of Python3.8+ and pip, which can be installed on Kali Linux using the following commands:

 ```bash
 sudo apt install python3